Boeing 737 MAX set to resume flying as Gol plans Brazil service for Wednesday

-Brazil’s Gol Linhas Aereas Inteligentes SA said it will be the first airline to resume regular flights with Boeing Co.’s 737 MAX since safety officials lifted a lengthy grounding of the embattled jet last month.Passenger service on the Max will begin Dec.
+Brazil’s Gol Linhas Aereas Inteligentes SA said it will be the first airline to resume regular flights with Boeing’s 737 MAX since safety officials lifted a lengthy grounding of the embattled jet last month.Passenger service on the MAX will begin Dec.
 9 on domestic routes from Sao Paulo, the airline said in a statement late Monday.

 Gol has trained 140 of its pilots in the U.S., using simulator sessions and a new curriculum approved by the Federal Aviation Administration and ANAC, Brazil’s regulator, in the wake of two fatal MAX crashes.